 Beneath the tuning knob, there's a 3.5mm (audio) FM input with an amplitude control knob, plus a CV input with a bi-polar amplitude knob.
 If you're playing conventional melodies using a MIDI keyboard, you need use these only for effects, because the 200e's internal busses take care of standard pitch control duties and, when controlled by one of these, a 259e tracks very well.
 The final control in this section is a tiny, unmarked knob for fine-tuning.

-Although the only waveform generated by the Principal is a digitally generated sine wave (the first of the waveforms shown in the box on page 154), this is passed down two signal paths ('green' and 'red') with eight waveshaping positions, whereupon it is either passed unmolested to the output (position 1) or warped into more complex shapes (positions 2 to 8).
+Although the only waveform generated by the Principal is a digitally generated sine wave (the first of the 259e waveforms shown later), this is passed down two signal paths ('green' and 'red') with eight waveshaping positions, whereupon it is either passed unmolested to the output (position 1) or warped into more complex shapes (positions 2 to 8).
 The amount of warp for each position is determined by the Warp knob, and the mix of the green and red channels is determined by the Morph knob.
 Both of these controls can be modulated by dedicated CV inputs, and the amount of Warp and Morph modulation can be determined independently by the adjoining bi-polar amplitude controls.
-Setting Morph to one extreme or the other and sweeping Warp (as I did to create the waveforms shown on page 154) demonstrates that the sounds generated by the positions are very different from one another, and very different from the positions in the other channel, with the 'red' timbres typically having the less complex harmonic structures.
+Setting Morph to one extreme or the other and sweeping Warp (as I did to create the waveforms shown below) demonstrates that the sounds generated by the positions are very different from one another, and very different from the positions in the other channel, with the 'red' timbres typically having the less complex harmonic structures.

 When testing the 259e in this fashion, it soon became apparent that it sounds nothing like a conventional analogue oscillator.
 In stark contrast, it sounds like nothing so much as a wavetable synthesizer being swept though its more esoteric tables.
 It even generates a significant amount of aliasing if you play the more complex waves at high pitches.
 This is not surprising.
 As far as I can gather, the 259e uses waveshaping tables to distort the initial sine wave into all its other waveforms, with the Warp knob controlling the position in the tables.

 As you can imagine, the sonic complexity offered by two warpable, mixable waveforms is immense, but that's far from the whole story, because alongside the Principal, there's the Mod Oscillator.
 This has a low-frequency range from 0.25Hz to 64Hz, but also offers the same audio range as the Principal; eight octaves from A1 to A9.
 Like the Principal, this too has FM and CV inputs with amplitude control knobs, and it has a Pitch Track option that connects it to the appropriate buss (A, B, C or D, depending upon which 259e you're adjusting).
 This means that each 259e module in the system is a true audio-frequency dual-oscillator device.
 What's more, the Mod Oscillator generates its LFO waveforms — sawtooth, square and triangle waves — in the audio domain, so you could use it (at least in theory) to generate 'analogue' timbres that are hard to obtain from the Principal.
-However, there's a caveat; the Mod Osc aliases like crazy when used in this way (once again, see the box on page 154 for more on this).
+However, there's a caveat; the Mod Osc aliases like crazy when used in this way.

 The Mod Osc can be directed internally to any combination of the Principal Oscillator's pitch, Warp and Morph, and can do so in either range, so you can create modulations ranging from gentle vibrato to outlandish screams of harmonic anguish, without a patch cord anywhere in sight.
 The amount of modulation is determined by the Modulation Index knob, and this can itself be modulated using the associated CV input and bi-polar amplitude control.